The successful German car industry has made three big mistakes in the last ten years: Diesel, electric and China.

 Without failure, there is no reason for the hero to change.
 Failure is essential for the entire story and for the credible development and transformation of the hero.
 He must fail in order to give up old habits, strategies, beliefs, attitudes and skills and replace them with new ones.

-Failure and the associated pain are part of transformation
+Failure and the associated pain are part of the transformation

 The hero must be put back into a state of learning.
 His ego, which resists change, must be conquered beyond doubt.
 Then our hero changes as a person.
 He changes his perspective on the problem and finds solutions that work.
 And in this he is human.
 That connects us with the hero.
 That's why we love these movies: Because we subconsciously know that this is how life is.
 Failure hurts and failure stands for weakness and defeat.
 But failure is actually just the transition to a new state.

-The German car industry must fail in order to transform itself.
+The German car industry has to fail in order to transform itself.

 Let's be honest, people, the German car industry IS already failing today.

 German manufacturers and suppliers are heavily in debt.
 The management is running out of options.
-The government is running out of money, but also the will to provide support.
-The public is calling on the industry to switch to electric, but customers don’t want to buy.
+The government is running out of money, but also the will to support it.
+The public is demanding that the industry switch to electric, but customers don't want to buy.

-But it’s still a long way from checkmate.
-We can still make a few more moves in this drama.
+But it's far from checkmate.
+We can still make some moves in this drama.

-Problems can never be solved with the same way of thinking that created them.
+Problems can never be solved with the same mindset that created them.
 Albert Einstein

-And there is a lever here that the top managers in the German car industry have not yet used.
-We are learning this from Hollywood:
+And there is a lever here that the top managers of the German car industry have not yet used.
+We can learn this from Hollywood:

-The failure of the hero can bring about a lasting, credible change in the minds of employees.
+The failure of the hero can bring about lasting, credible change in the minds of employees.

 The strongest remaining lever is to change the mindset in the automotive industry.

-Because the failure of the automotive industry has resulted in the failure of many personal careers.
+Because the failure of the automotive industry results in the failure of many personal careers.
 The automotive industry is ultimately the sum of the careers of the people who work in it.
-Without people, they consist only of empty factories and office buildings.
+Without people, it consists only of empty factories and office buildings.

 This is a crucial starting point that is obvious, but is used far too little.
-This is because managers prefer to focus on new products and technologies (or software), more efficient processes, better marketing, etc. and miss this opportunity because they avoid this hard truth.
+Managers prefer to focus on new products and technologies (or software), more efficient processes, better marketing, etc., and miss this opportunity because they do not take advantage of it.
 And they miss this opportunity because they avoid this hard truth.
-But this underestimates people’s ability to adapt and learn.
+But this underestimates people's ability to adapt and learn.

 Why don't we give employees the chance to take their future into their own hands?
 They are the experts who have already solved the most complex problems.

-Because if the industry is changing, if the fundamentals of the business and the roles of employees are fundamentally changing, don’t beliefs, values, attitudes and mindsets also need to fundamentally change?
-And if this is the case, don’t managers need to shape the environment and provide tools and support to help people in the industry with their PERSONAL transformation?
+Because if the industry is changing, if the fundamentals of the business and the tasks of employees are changing fundamentally, don't convictions, values, attitudes and ways of thinking also have to change fundamentally?
+And if this is the case, don't managers need to shape the environment and provide tools and support to help people in the industry with their PERSONAL transformation?

 The toolbox for crisis management in 2024 contains different instruments than in 2015 or 2008.

 The tools and interventions by management are also different.
-Lockdowns in particular have led to the digitization of many conventional tools that were previously only available for individual interventions.
+Lockdowns in particular have led to the digitalization of many conventional tools that were previously only available for individual interventions.

 And suddenly these tools are scalable and applicable to the transformation of the automotive industry.

-But they are hardly common in the automotive industry.
-Our “Future Skill Designer” can help with the assignment.
+But they are hardly widespread in the automotive industry.
+Our "Future Skill Designer" can help with the assignment.
 We have developed this tool for this purpose.

-Tell the politicians so that they can support them.
-And keep your hands off the industry.
+Tell the politicians so that they can support it.
+And keep your hands off industry.
 Those responsible must support the PERSONAL transformation of their team.

-Changing the mindset is a management task.
+Changing mindsets is a management task.
 It cannot be delegated.
 Managers are on their own.

 The HR department can provide support.
 But mindset change is a management task and cannot be delegated.